kennywenny/week13travel_planner/README.md

 ## Acceptance Criteria

-* It's done when the DELETE route `/api/travellers/:id` removes a traveller and any trips associated with them and returns a successful response in Insomnia.

 * It's done when the GET route `/api/locations` returns all location data in Insomnia.

 * It's done when the POST route `/api/locations` creates location data and returns a successful response in Insomnia.